MalingaBandara/Bitlord-Computer-Parts/README.md

-# Bitlord's Computer Parts - Event-Driven Microservices Architecture
+# Bitlord's Computer Parts - Event-Driven Order & Inventory System (Microservices Architecture)

 ## About This Project
 Bitlord's Computer Parts is a robust, scalable backend system designed for a computer hardware retailer.
 It manages product orders, tracks real-time inventory levels, and notifies stakeholders of critical events.